-There are physical symptoms, like those above, that can be a direct result of a depressive disorder.
+Physical symptoms, like those above, can result from a depressive disorder.
 However, there's a link between existing physical health conditions and the development of depression, too.
 Physical illness is a potential risk factor for depression alongside other risk factors, such as adverse childhood experiences and family history.

 What Can I Do About The Physical Symptoms Of Depression?

 You don't need a diagnosis of depression or any other mental health condition to start seeing a therapist.
-Therapy can help individuals with various concerns, from mental health conditions like depressive disorders to other challenges, like life stress, grief, social relationships, and more.
+Therapy can help individuals with various concerns, from mental health conditions to other challenges, like life stress, grief, social relationships, and more.
 Whether you live with depression or need support in another area, therapy is an option to consider.

-What are signs and symptoms of depression of physical look?
+What are physical symptoms of anxiety?

-What are 5 major symptoms of depression?
+What are the physical symptoms of stress?

 Does depression make your body feel heavy?

-Can depression make you dizzy?
+Can depression make your chest hurt?

 Depression can cause someone to feel general aches and pains, which can include pain in your chest.